-- If AppTunnel traffic is blocked due to traffic control rules, the AppTunnel entry is not reported in the Apps > AppTunnels page in the Admin Portal. - To enable the traffic control rules for ANY and TCP_ANY services, you must select the <ANY> or <TCP ANY> checkbox in the Proxy/ATC column of Services panel.
-See, AppTunnel service. - To enable the traffic control rules for IP_ANY services, you must select <IP_ANY> checkbox in the Proxy/ATC column of Services panel.
-See, AppTunnel service.
+- If AppTunnel traffic is blocked due to traffic control rules, the AppTunnel entry is not reported in the Apps > AppTunnels page in the Admin Portal. - To enable the traffic control rules for ANY and TCP_ANY services, you must select the <ANY> or <TCP_ANY> checkbox in the Proxy/ATC column of Services panel.
+See, "AppTunnel service" on page 82. - To enable the traffic control rules for IP_ANY services, you must select <IP_ANY> checkbox in the Proxy/ATC column of Services panel.
+See, "AppTunnel service" on page 82.